avidLearnerInProgress/pyCAIR/Readme.md

    * **getProcessPaths()** \- returns list of all sub-directories within a base path with certain conditions.
    * **createFolder()** \- self explanatory

-**Remaining todos:**

-1. Implement Object Oriented paradigms
-2. Optimize code: Many operations are bruteforce, if there are more better optimized methods; I would love to implement them
-3. Implement multithreading wherever possible to improve the computation speed.

 ### In Action:
 --------------